President – Ben Yates

 Treasurer – Katrina Ha

 The Treasurer is responsible for the financial aspects of ANUSA.
-They work in conjunction with ANUSA’s Financial Controller to track ANUSA spending and to ensure that money is being spent appropriately, as approved by our members.
+They develop the budgets that ANUSA follows.
+They work in conjunction with ANUSA’s Financial Manager to track ANUSA spending and to ensure that money is being spent appropriately, as approved by our members.
 They also ensure that the finances of ANUSA are professionally audited.